gusztavvargadr/gusztavvargadr.github.io/_posts/2015-09-18-1-everyday-gitflow-and-semantic-versioning.md

 ### GitFlow

-For most of the projects I have worked with, GitFlow always felt to be the first natural choice to go with.
+For most of the projects, I have worked with GitFlow and always have felt it to be the first natural choice to go with.
 In case it turns out to be too complex, given the frequency of changes or the level of collaboration you can “fall back” to e.g., [GitHub Flow][GitHubFlow] where everything is "just" a hotfix.
 <br/>
 I would like to add though that you don't even need Git for this setup, as the ALM Rangers also [describe][ARBranching]; it is just easier to implement with it than, for example, Subversion.
 <br/>